vtex/vtex-courses/courses/basic-blocks/06_search/en.md

 ## Search blocks

-The [search results documentation](https://vtex.io/docs/components/search-related/vtex.search-result/) offers a good reference for blocks that can be use in a **search context**.
+The [search results documentation](https://developers.vtex.com/docs/vtex-search-result) offers a good reference for blocks that can be used in a **search context**.
 This step will focus on highlighting the main ones:

 - Search breadcrumb (`breadcrumb.search`);
 - Search title (`search-title.v2`);